pham24ng/CookieManager/README.md

-# Hello Chrome Extension
+# Privacy Sentinel Chrome Extension

-A simple Chrome extension that shows a "Hello" popup message whenever you open a new window or navigate to a new page.
+A privacy-focused Chrome extension that enhances user privacy by providing transparency and control over website cookies.
+The extension proactively analyzes cookies on newly visited websites, identifies those with potential tracking capabilities, and empowers users to make informed decisions about their acceptance.

-## Features
+## 🛡️ Features

-- 🎉 Shows a beautiful animated "Hello" notification when you visit any webpage
-- 👆 Click the extension icon to open a popup with additional functionality
-- 🎨 Modern gradient design with smooth animations
-- ⏰ Auto-dismissing notifications (5 seconds)
-- 🔄 Works on all websites
+- **🔍 Cookie Detection & Analysis**: Automatically detects and analyzes cookies on every website you visit
+- **🎯 Tracking Cookie Identification**: Uses pattern matching and known tracker databases to identify potential tracking cookies
+- **🚫 Smart Blocking**: Allows you to block tracking cookies while preserving essential functionality
+- **📊 Privacy Status Dashboard**: Real-time privacy status and cookie summary in the extension popup
+- **💾 Persistent Preferences**: Remembers your decisions for each website to avoid repeated prompts
+- **🎨 Non-Intrusive Design**: Beautiful, modern interface that doesn't disrupt your browsing experience
+- **⚡ Performance Optimized**: Minimal impact on browser performance and page loading times

-## Installation
+## 🚀 Installation

 ### For Development/Testing: